-Identifying employment strengths and interests for teenagers with additional needs
+Employment strengths and interests for teenagers with disability, autism or other additional needs

-As your child with disability, autism spectrum disorder (ASD) or other additional needs moves through the teenage years, you and your child might start to think about jobs and employment.
+As your child with disability, autism or other additional needs moves through the teenage years, you and your child might start to think about jobs and employment.

-If you and your child aren’t sure what kind of work he could do, you could look at your child’s:
+If you and your child aren’t sure what kind of work they could do, you could look at your child’s:

 - interests – for example, your child might really like computer games, graphic design, maths or animals